DILEMMAS & DEBATES IN

 -

-Modernization of the TNM Staging System: Prioritizing EMVI and tumour deposits Over lymph node status - Gina Brown, Royal Marsden Hospital NHS, London, UK
+Modernization of the TNM Staging System: Prioritizing EMVI and tumour deposits Over lymph node status - Gina Brown, Imperial College London and Imperial College Healthcare Trust, London, UK

 -